 Iceland is a country of extremes and opposites, where the long darkness of winter finds relief in the pinkish link of summer’s midnight sun.
 With 4,500 square miles of glacier, this really is a land of ice.
 But alongside frozen glaciers is fire: rumbling volcanoes, spurting geysers, and steaming geothermal lagoons.

 Explore this spectacular land on four wheels with a campervan hire in Iceland.
 Because this is road-trip terrain sent straight from heaven.

 Reykjavik is the world’s most northerly capital, a city of 200,000 inhabitants in a country of only 300,000 people.
 But its size and remote location only serve to make it more remarkable and an absolutely perfect starting point for a campervan road trip.

 Let’s stop underrating Belgium, the country whose cute size allows for great motorhome road trips; along the Ypres of WWI and the Waterloo of Napoleon; past castles, fortresses, and quaint little towns.
-Yup, that’s Belgium, and that’s what’s in store for you when you rent an RV and explore this incredibly sweet country.
+Yup, that’s Belgium, and that’s what’s in store for you when you hire a campervan and explore this incredibly sweet country.

 Playing the part of both the capital of the European Union and the cradle of a considerable number of quirky comic books, Brussels is as bafflingly contradictory as you would suspect.
 For many, this laid-back capital city remains elusive and hard to describe.